 Girls in Mexico City are hotter than girls in Lima

-It's also easy to hook-up.
+It's also fairly easy to hook-up.
 I've averaged about 3-4 girls a month without making it a huge priority.
-I'd estimate about 40% of those came from Tinder.
+I'd estimate about 35% of those came from Tinder.
 Someone with more game and style than me (not hard to do!) could easily double that number through a combination of going out 2 or 3 times a week and online dating.

 It's also more common for girls to approach you than it is in the United States or Canada.
 When I go out, I'll usually get approached by a girl or introduced to a girl by one of her friends at least once.
 They aren't always of the best quality but it's flattering nonetheless.
 Also, if a girl likes you, she won't always approach but many times she'll give you blatantly obvious indicators of interest (smiling, stealthily following you around or dancing close to you etc.).
 This is an open invitation to introduce yourself!

 If you're not a night owl, there are plenty of opportunities for meeting girls during the day in Mexico City.
 For example, everyday around Condesa and Roma Norte there are plenty of girls hanging out in parks and coffee shops doing absolutely nothing.
-I'm still a bit timid when it comes to approaching girls during the day unless it's inescapably obvious that they're open to it.
+Admittedly, I'm a bit timid when it comes to approaching girls during the day unless it's inescapably obvious that they're open to it.
 But the ones I have gotten numbers from and met up with are always of better quality - both physically and mentally.
 Keep this in mind.

 If you're still curious, here are some other places I've written about girls in Mexico City: